Ancient Corinth: Roman occupation and development

 Under the Romans, Corinth was rebuilt as a major city in Southern Greece or Achaia.
 It had a large mixed population of Romans, Greeks, and Jews.
 The city was an important locus for activities of The Roman Imperial Cult, and both Temple E and the Julian Basilica have been suggested as locations of imperial cult activity.

-Biblical Corinth
+New Testament Corinth

 Corinth is mentioned many times in the New Testament, largely in connection with Paul the Apostle's mission there, testifying to the success of Caesar's refounding of the city.
 Traditionally, the Church of Corinth is believed to have been founded by Paul, making it an Apostolic See.